sireum/v3/slang/syntax-notes.md

-string-template functionality similar to [StringTemplate](http://stringtemplate.org), except it uses Slang as the templating language for template conditionals (if-else expressions) and definitions (as functions), etc.; thus, symbol definitions are compiler checked.
+string-template functionality similar to [StringTemplate](http://stringtemplate.org), except it uses Slang as the templating language for template conditionals (if-else expressions) and definitions (as functions), etc.
+Thus, existing Scala tooling (e.g., compiler, IDE, etc.) check for template well-formed-ness.

 In essence, they behave similarly to
 ``s"``...``"`` or ``s"""``...``"""`` with ``.stripMargin``,